marcmav/marcmav/README.md

 Active open-source contributor who enjoys building secure, reliable software and continuously learning low-level computer systems.

 I'm currently a cadet at 42 Luanda, where I'm building a strong foundation in computer science through project-based learning.
 Outside of the curriculum, I contribute to open-source projects and spend a lot of time working with Linux.
 Recently I've been focusing on systems programming in C while exploring networking and cybersecurity.
-Long term, I'd like to build a career in security or network engineering because I enjoy understanding how systems work internally and how to make them more secure.

 Find me here -> [https://marcmav.dev](https://marcmav.dev)

 I enjoy understanding computer systems from the firmware up to the network.
 My current focus is Linux, systems programming in C, networking fundamentals, and security engineering through hands-on projects and open-source contributions.

-I'm currently focused on Linux, systems programming and building a strong understanding of how computers work from the firmware up.

-I'm interested in:

-- Linux
-- Systems Programming
-- Open Source
-- C

 #### Other things about me:
 - I use arch btw